swiss-territorial-data-lab/regbl-poc/src/regbl-segmentation/README.md

 <p align="center">
 <img src="../../doc/image/map-basel-2005-crop-black.jpg?raw=true" width="256">
+&nbsp;
 <img src="../../doc/image/map-basel-2005-crop-conway.jpg?raw=true" width="256">
 <br />
 <i>Results of the morphological operator (right) compare to the previous black extraction (left)</i>
 </p>

 As the morphological operator provide the desired result, it also shrinks the footprints of the elements.
-It allows to eleminate a lot of structure that are not building but it also reduces the footprint of the building, which can increase the amount work to perform by the subsequent processes.
-To solve this issue and obtain building footprints that are as close as possible to the orignal map, a controlled re-growing step is added.
-It uses a region threshold and the black extraction result to re-grow the buildings whithout going any further of their original definition.
+It allows to eliminate a lot of structure that are not building but it also reduces the footprint of the building, which can increase the amount work to perform by the subsequent processes.
+To solve this issue and obtain building footprints that are as close as possible to the original map, a controlled re-growing step is added.
+It uses a region threshold and the black extraction result to re-grow the buildings without going any further of their original definition.
 The following images gives a view of the final result along with the original map :

 <p align="center">
 <img src="../../doc/image/map-basel-2005-crop.jpg?raw=true" width="256">
+&nbsp;
 <img src="../../doc/image/map-basel-2005-crop-final.jpg?raw=true" width="256">
 <br />
 <i>Final result of the building footprint extraction (right) compared to the original map</i>
 </p>

-As one can see, as the conway morphological operator is not able to get rid of all the non-building elements, such as large and bold texts, the re-growing final step also thinken them.
-The result of the building extraction then provides very good footprints but without being able to eliminte all the undesired elements.
+As one can see, as the Conway morphological operator is not able to get rid of all the non-building elements, such as large and bold texts, the re-growing final step also thicken them.
+The result of the building extraction then provides very good footprints but without being able to eliminate all the undesired elements.

 ## Usage